-English to Tagalog materials, adaptations, translations, and bilingual publications have always been sought for immediate publication.
-While publishers pour money on translations of popular books, they are also intent on translating what they consider as value-laden books such as those which won’t necessarily become best-sellers but have been proven useful by a special group of readers.
+English to Tagalog materials which are adaptations, translations, and other forms from broadcast media have always been sourced for immediate publication.
+While publishers pour money on translations of popular books, they are also intent on translating what they consider as value-laden materials such as those which won’t necessarily become best-sellers but have been proven useful by a target group of readers.
 This is the reason why so called How-To books are never out of patrons.
 Just look at the list of bestsellers out there and three in ten will be how-to-books.
 These books have value because they meet specific needs at specific times, and they can always be updated.

 The Author as Marketing Representative

 So you, the author have your English to Tagalog material ready (read: not a draft, but an edited final copy for publication).
 If you have given this big idea your best effort at writing and rewriting (or translation/adaptation), plus you’ve gotten some endorsements and other validation of its value, it’s time to approach a publisher.

 If you want to boost sales of your book, give it the widest circulation possible, you have to do your part in some informal form of marketing research.

 1. Who is the publisher who can best package, market, publicize and sell your book?
 How about approaching one that has an aggressive marketing prowess and a deep desire to make every book successful?
 You can see this in the way they package their books and their creative means of promoting them.

 2. Get out of your way to learn about the book business.
 You have to be specially familiar with the publishing calendar, how a publisher times its publication to gain maximum exposure for its books.
 Don't dread publishing deadlines.
 How you are able to meet your deadlines will help boost your sales.